 Add Layer Style in Adobe After Effects

-Edited by Ronniel Javier, Lynn, Charmed, Anonymous and 4 others
+Edited by Ronniel Javier, Lynn, Charmed, Alma and 3 others

 Adding a layer style in your Adobe After Effects shape objects and text is really important.
 This will make your presentation look more attractive and not boring to the eyes of your viewers.
 You can actually add any effects to your shape objects or text by adding a layer style.
 Well, in this article I will show you on how to add some layer styles like drop down shadows, inner shadows, glows, reveal and emboss, overlays and strokes.
 These layer styles will enhance your text and shape objects to make them more impressive.